 Step 5 – Position the black light behind the bottles.

 Step 6 – Turn on the black light and observe the three bottles.
 Do any of them glow?
 Do you know why?
+Find out the answer in the how does this experiment work section below.

 The bottle with regular tap water does not glow when placed near a black light.

 I hope you enjoyed the experiment.
 Here are some printable instructions: